orhaimwerthaim/robotics-lab-task3/README.md

    techinacal problems i incountered:
    1. the navigation stack was not able to move the bote. the reason was because the clocks of the PC and bot were not synchronaized. i tried setting the PC to be the NTP server of the bot, that did not work so i manually changed the time of the bot to be like the PC (using '$ date +%s' and '$ date -s '@<epche time>'). for it to work it is importent to set the 'transform_tolerance' parameter to '15.0' so it want be strict (in local_costmap_params.yaml and global_costmap_params.yaml.
-    2.from some reason when i used the navigation stack the bot was not moving floan
+    2. from some reason when i used the navigation stack the bot was not moving floauntly, and it looked in the RVis GUI like an inflation problem. setting the inflation to 0.0 and restarting the navigation did node did not change this state. only when i checked it in a different day it worked so may be this problem required full restart of the turtlebot/roscore etc.. (even doe it does not make sense).
+    3. when activating the navigation node using a map file the bot initially finds it location but is not fully adjusted with the map walls. after consulting with people that worked with ROS i found that causing the turtelbot to make 1-3 rounds in his place fixes the problem.